Joao-Pedro-Cabral/Fractals-Posit/README.md

 # Fractals‑Posit (with SoftPosit)

-Generate and compare Mandelbrot and Julia‑set images across multiple numeric formats (IEEE, Universal library types, and SoftPosit).
+Generate and compare Mandelbrot and Julia‑set images across multiple numeric formats (IEEE, Universal library types, SoftPosit, and Boost.Multiprecision).

 After running, images are written to `build/`.
 The Python tool `compare.py` computes similarity metrics vs a high‑precision baseline and saves a CSV to `build/comparison_results.csv`.